-Transportation revenues must be utilized for transportation purposes only and purposes for which they are dedicated.
+Transportation revenues must be utilized for dedicated transportation purposes only and purposes for which they are dedicated.
 They should not be diverted to external demands and needs not directly related to transportation activities.

-Revenue needed for operational deficits of transit systems should be found in increased user fees, implementation of operating efficiencies and/or new sources, rather than existing sources depended upon by other modes of transportation.
+Revenue needed for operational deficits of transit systems should be found in increased user fees, implementation of operating efficiencies and/or new sources, rather than existing sources depended upon bythat fund other modes of transportation.

-Future revenues must be directed to meet mobility needs efficiently and cost effectively with emphasis on current modal use and transportation choices for the public.
+Future revenues must be directed to meet mobility needs efficiently and cost effectively with emphasis on maintaining our current infrastructure first and investing in more current modal use and transportation choices for the public.